clojure-emacs/inf-clojure/README.md

 which can be started from the command line with `planck -n 5555`.

-Use `C-u C-c C-z` to start a REPL with a different command/cons pair than the default specified in `info-clojure-program`.
+Use `C-u C-c C-z` to start a REPL with a different command/cons pair than the default specified in `inf-clojure-program`.

 ## ElDoc